strvcom/atlas.js/tutorials/first-steps.md

 - `Atlas`: The main class which holds all your components
 - `Service` / `Action` / `Hook`: These classes are used when developing custom components - you will need to extend them
 - `errors`: This object contains references to all the errors that @atlas.js can explicitly throw at you

+### Using the CLI

+The CLI provides a command to start your Atlas instance without bothering you to write the initial bootstrap code which is generally always the same on all projects.
+If you generated the project with the Yeoman generator you can skip this step - the CLI is already installed for you.

+First, install the CLI:

+`npm i --save @atlas.js/cli`

+> The CLI package can be safely used on production environments so it's okay to install it as a regular dependency.

+### Manual management

+If you do not want to use the CLI you will need to set up the Atlas instance yourself.

 You start by importing the `Atlas` class: